DappCamp-Cohort-3/on-chain-nft-assignment/README.md

 A base contract is given here - `contracts/DappCampNFT.sol`.
 Use this contract to create your own NFT collection.
 Complete the following functions:

-- The collection array can contain the different texts or attributes you want to randomize for SVG image
+- The collection array can contain the different texts or attributes you want to randomize for SVG image.
+You can choose different texts or attributes for this collection based on your creativity.

 - `random(string memory input)`: Given an input string(`input`), it should return a random number